return to Natural Dog Health Remedies

 Diagnosis of Bladder Cancer in Dogs

-If there is persistent blood in your dog's urine, take her for a complete medical check-up immediately.
 To diagnose bladder cancer, cytology examination of urine will be used to identify and evaluate tumor cells.
 Complete blood cell count (CBC) will also be used to evaluate red blood cells, white blood cells, and platelets.

 In addition, abdominal X-rays and ultrasonography will be taken to evaluate the location and extent of the bladder tumor, and to check for metastasis.

-Please note that treatment of bladder cancer is rarely curative.
-More often than not, treatment only means controlling the cancer temporarily, relieving pain and discomfort caused by partial urinary tract obstruction, making the dog more comfortable and improving her quality of life.
 As mentioned above, when bladder cancer is diagnosed, usually it is already in a very advanced stage and has already metastasized to other parts of the body, such as regional lymph nodes.

 Conventional treatment for canine bladder cancer may include one or a combination of the following: